bdombro/monorepo-tooling-demos/README.md

 ### Lerna

 Lerna is a node application to manage JS monorepos.
 Lerna is configurable to use npm, yarn or pnpm as the package manager, and mostly extends them with CI/CD performance features like build artifact caching.
-Lerna maintenance and development hit a slump a few years back, until a company called Nrwl adopted it, who are also the creators of the Nx monorepo tool (see next section).
+Lerna stewardship hit a slump a few years back, until a company called Nrwl joined.
+Nrwl are also the creators of the Nx monorepo tool (see next section).
 For better and worse, Nrwl's motivation to take over Lerna was likely to promote Nrwl's cloud services.

 As the first popular JS monorepo tool, Lerna has hugely inspired monorepo features in modern package managers.
 Because many of the features were eventually adopted into those package managers, the Lerna maintainers decided to stop improving overlapping features and extract them into a plugin called 'legacy-package-management'.
 Thanks to the legacy features, Lerna is the only modern monorepo tool that supports per-app package manager configuration.

+Additionally, Lerna uses Nx to power it's caching and CI/CD features.

 What's great
 - flexibility of package managers and lock files.
-It's even possible to incrementally adopt yarn workspaces -- see lerna-8x-hybrid folder.
+It's even possible to incrementally adopt yarn workspaces with a minor plugin patch -- see the lerna-8x-hybrid folder.

 What's not
 - somewhat awkward integration and relationship with Nx
 - CI/CD support is weak for non-Nrwl cloud
+- New feature development is slow, other than CI/CD seems slow

 ### Nx